Sanchita-nitr/Quiz-App/README.md

 ---

 This project is part of my portfolio and demonstrates my skills in modern web development with React, Next.js, and TypeScript.

+This project is deployed with [Vercel]([https://vercel.com/](https://quizapp-git-master-sanchita-priyadarshinees-projects.vercel.app/)) for seamless hosting and continuous deployment.